daniel-furman/daniel-furman.github.io/content/_index.md

 Year | Education
 -----|-------
-2021-2023 | University of California, Berkeley, Masters of Information Management & Systems.
-2016-2020 | University of Pennsylvania, Bachelors with Distinction in Earth Science.
+2023 | University of California, Berkeley, Masters of Information Management & Systems 2020 | University of Pennsylvania, Bachelors with Distinction in Earth Science

 ---